michael-kitchin/CarND-Behavioral-Cloning-P3/README.md

 There was some uncertainty around the driving speed evident in this dataset and its effects on training/the outcome.
 It was suspected the recorded lap was driven faster than the default, configured ~9mph in the [drive.py](drive.py) script.
 In this case, if curves were executed with relatively typical [turn lines](https://en.wikipedia.org/wiki/Racing_line) input images should indicate steeper visible angles to lane edges when applying steering input.

 Coupled with 1hz image acquisition, it was theorized/somewhat established that at lower speeds a model (a) trained on higher speed runs but (b) executed at lower speeds appeared to apply steering input too soon/often, creating shallower visible angles while nearing lane edges.
-This would deviate significantly from trained model expectations, creating effects where the vehicle would hold lane edges at such angles until running off the road.
+In practice, this induced a cascading effect where the vehicle would hold such shallow angles near lane edges until it ran off the road.

 A solution to this proved to be altering the control function in [drive.py](drive.py) to linearly magnify steering inputs.
 This simplistic, configurable approach was chosen in lieu of second-guessing model capabilities through robotic techniques such as non-linear scaling, smoothing, and limiting.